411 Herbert St E

 1401 North Service Rd E

-Living Sky Casino and Event Centre is Swift Current’s entertainment destination, featuring a wide variety of slot machines and live table games.
-Stay and play with partner hotels, and enjoy the experience of Horizons Restaurant and live shows at the Event Centre.
+Living Sky Casino and Event Centre features a wide variety of slot machines and electronic table games.
+Enjoy the experience of Horizons Restaurant and live shows at the Event Centre.
+Stay, Play & Dine with partner hotels.

 The Event Centre is the home for Allied Arts Council presentations, providing 576 theatre style seats for live performances, and banquet seating for 260 guests.